Arkheias/Cabbage-Corp/README.md

   * 15 Howitzers with dual, omni, and side-mounted configurations
   * 12 Mining lances with dual, omni, side-mounted and scanning configurations
   * 15 Repeaters with dual, omni and side-mounted configurations
-  * Various unique weapons
+  * Various non-standard weapons

-* Nearly 50 shields that can be modified with the included Cabbage Corp Toolset to increase their strength to 3x their baseline values if your ship has the power for it
+* Over 30 shields generators that can be modified with the included Cabbage Corp Toolset to increase their strength.
-  * 12 Napa shields (with dual and external versions) that are focused on regeneration and can recover quickly after a total shield collapse
+  * Napa shields have a fast rate of regeneration and can recover quickly after a total shield collapse
-  * Jadeite shields that offer the highest regeneration rate of any similarly priced shields at the cost of disabling all other ship systems if they do collapse.
+  * Jadeite shields have both high strength and regeneration at the cost of temporarily  disabling other ship systems if they do collapse.

 * 15 reactors with dual and auxiliary version
   * Standard and dual reactors can be freely modified with the included Cabbage Corp Toolset to output more power at the cost of reduced efficiency and stabiltiy.

-* 12 drives with dual and sode-mounted versions
+* 12 drives with dual and side-mounted versions
   * Side-mounted versions can be freely modified with the included Cabbage Corp Toolset to increase their thrust output at the cost of irradiating the exterior of your ship

 * Fuel ore refineries for several types of fuel ores
   * Also includes advanced versions that produce fuel rod assemblies and are on average 150% more efficient

 * DRADIS modules that increase the distance at which npc ships can detect stealthed objects in space
-* Nanofacs that automatically produce the 9 most popular standard missiles from collected space dust and reactor power
+* Nanofacs that automatically produce some of the most common missiles designs using collected space dust and reactor power
+* Shield emitter arrays that enhance the coverage of installed shield generators.
-* Several combinations of cargo holds that each utilize an on-board VI to optimize cargo placement to increase their effective cargo capacity
+* Several types of cargo holds that each utilize an on-board VI to optimize cargo placement to increase their effective cargo capacity

 * Three series of autons in several civilian and military versions.
   * Wraith-class assault autons that utilize kale repeaters and overcharged Napa shields to withstand extended combat encounters and use stealth armor to avoid attracting attention from hostile targets.